Contact

 Our Mission

-Society for the Preservation and Promotion of Jewish Heritage in Lithuania promotes the protection, preservation and restoration of all Jewish Heritage in Lithuania.
-Lithuania had a sizeable Jewish presence for hundreds of years and was once the centre of Jewish religious and cultural life in Europe.
+Jewish Heritage in Lita is dedicated to the protection, preservation, and restoration of Jewish heritage throughout Lithuania.
+For centuries, Lithuania was home to a vibrant and influential Jewish population and served as a center of Jewish religious and cultural life in Europe.

-We promote Jewish religious life among the small Jewish community of Lithuania.
-Jewish religious practice is detailed, as in kosher food and Sabbath observance.
-Even though Lithuania was the centre of European Jewish life for centuries, at present, there is almost no Jewish religious infrastructure for Lithuania’s Jews or Jewish visitors.
-We are working with the local Jewish community to correct this.
+We work to support and revitalize Jewish religious life within Lithuania's small Jewish community.
+Jewish religious observance—such as keeping kosher and observing the Sabbath—requires dedicated infrastructure.
+Despite Lithuania’s historic role as a hub of Jewish life, today there is almost no functioning Jewish religious infrastructure available for local Jews or visiting Jewish travelers.
+We are actively working with the local community to address this need.

 Rabbinic Advisory Board